 Numerous studies have found that when grains are soaked and sprouted, improvements in digestibility and nutrient absorption are commonly seen and also vitamin, mineral, protein, and antioxidant levels are increased.
 (2, 3, 4) To sprout your own barley, you can soak whole, raw barley grains for 8-12 hours and then sprout them over the course of about 3 days.
 Or check out my Sprout Guide for a full list of how to soak and sprout seed-based foods.

-Top Barley Health Benefits
+Top Health Benefits of Barley Nutrition

 1. High Source of Fiber